stevensona/monod/doc/templates.md

 #### Lists

-It is possible to hide the bullets of a list by using the `{no-bullets}` special
+It is possible to hide the bullets of a list by using the `{no-bullet}` special
 notation:

 ```markdown